 This was only the beginning of Mr. Murdock’s entrepreneurial success.
 From there, his ventures included real estate opportunities and Mr. Murdock later acquired shares in many multinational companies.

 In 1985 Mr. Murdock took over the nearly bankrupt Hawaiian firm Castle & Cooke, which owned pineapple and banana producer Dole Food Company.
 Mr. Murdock would later develop Castle & Cooke’s real estate portfolio into successful residential and commercial properties and under his leadership, turned Dole Food Company into the world’s largest producer of fruits and vegetables.

 Today, Mr. Murdock owns Castle & Cooke, Pacific Clay and he is the Chairman and CEO of Dole Food Company.
-With a personal interest in health and wellness, Mr. Murdock is actively involved in finding cures for chronic illness, advancing nutrition and investing in life expectancy research as the founding and driving principal of California Health & Longevity Institute.
+With a personal interest in health and wellness, Mr. Murdock is actively involved in finding cures for chronic illness, advancing nutrition and investing in life expectancy research as the founding and driving principal of the Center for Health & Wellbeing.